 - H140 gives the legislature a strong bipartisan role in selecting commission members.
 However, the commission under H140 is only advisory.
 The actual drawing of the maps is done by unelected professional staffers of the General Assembly’s Legislative Services Office.
 Grade: D

 - H574/S641 gives legislators a bipartisan role in selecting commission members but not in choosing the special master.
 The state auditor vets applicants.
 Grade: C

-- H648 gives legislative leaders a direct role in naming the eight partisan members (two from each major party).
+- H648 gives legislative leaders a direct role in naming the eight partisan members (two from each major party legislative leader).
 Three nonpartisan members are selected by those eight.
 Grade: B

 - Under H827, staffers in the Administrative Office of the Courts would “submit a diverse group of up to 60 applications” to the General Assembly.
 Each of the two largest parties would pick four commission members and the governor would pick one.
 Those nine would then select six more members by a simple majority vote.
 This means that whichever party controls the governor’s mansion would have the power to choose 11 of the 15 commission members.
 Grade: F

 - With S673, commission applicants are vetted by the state auditor, based on requirements established by statute, and placed into a pool of qualified applicants.
 Legislative leaders play a bipartisan role in selecting commission members from that pool.
 Grade: B

 There is only one good bill on procedural principles